Jaspacito/DTFF2022_Final_Test/README.md

 8. One interactive app (Shiny or Jupyter notebook) describing the main finding and presenting several robustness checks

-- class to be taken
+- to be determined

-9. Results are reproducible by ensuring that the coding environment is exported and concise documentation is present
+9. Results are reproducible by ensuring that the coding environment is exported and concise documentation is present. (environment that can be cloned, using an environment manager such as conda, poetry or the like, or docker)

 - to be determined